jesselawson/cares/README.md

 # Roadmap

+**Current Status: Pre-Alpha**

+CARES is almost ready for it's alpha release.
+Right now it is a solid proof-of-concept.
+Please check the issues for help with roadmap items, or for bugs identified.

 **"avocado"**

-The "avocado" release is the first proof-of-concept release.
+The "avocado" release is the first MVP release (post proof-of-concept).

 * Move _all_ subroutines to new modular format
 * Convert agent update logic into subroutine